 - Resident of targeted counties

-Admission applications are carefully reviewed with invited students asked to submit a scholarship portfolio and provide a statement on their diversity and/or leadership experiences.
+Admission applications are carefully reviewed with invited students asked to provide a statement on their diversity and/or leadership experiences.
 Scholarship awardees are chosen by a committee of faculty, staff and alumni representatives from across the university.

 In addition to being awarded scholarship funding via Cincinnatus, Darwin T. Turner Scholars are considered for financial awards at two levels.
 All eligible students will be reviewed for both award levels.